fatih/vim-go/README.md

 	:Fmt

+Go to a declaration under your cursor or identifier

+	:GoDef
+	:GoDef <identifier>

 Build and run your current main package.
 By default all main files in your current directory are used.
 Use `:Gorun %` to use only for your current file.

 	:GoRun
 	:GoRun <expand>

-Go to a declaration under your cursor or identifier

-	:GoDef
-	:GoDef <identifier>
+Build your package.
+Default :make doesn't create any output binary (to not pollute your working directory). :GoBuild does create a binary.
+Errors are populated in quickfix window.

+	:make
+	:GoBuild

 Test your _test.go files via in your current directory.
 Errors are populated in quickfix window.

 	:GoTest

 Check for unchecked errors in you current package.
 Errors are populated in quickfix window.

 	:GoErrCheck

-Build your package.
-It doesn't create any output binary (to not pollute your working directory).
-Errors are populated in quickfix window.

-	:make

 Show .go source files for the current package